the-isf-academy/making-with-code/content/cs10/unit00/project/_index.md

 **This project will be assessed on the following criteria:**
 - project planning [3]
 - iterative development [3]
-- Database SQL functions [3]
+- database architecture [3]
 - API architecture [3]
-- documentation [3]
+- readability [3]

 **For each criteria you will be assessed on a score from 0-3.
 With 5 criteria, there is a total of 15 potential points.**
 - 0 - no evidence of the criteria
-- 1 - approaches expectations of the criteria
+- 1 - limited evidence of the criteria
-- 2 - meets expectations of the criteria
+- 2 - satisfactory evidence of the criteria
-- 3 - exceed expectations  of the criteria
+- 3 - substantial evidence  of the criteria

 ---